Better with age: nutrition for adults

 Eating colorful foods can enhance your diet with a variety of important nutrients that provide a multitude of health benefits, including lowering cancer risk, slowing aging, lowering risk of heart disease, and building a stronger immune system.
 Include plenty of fruits and vegetables in all colors to your diet to ensure you have plenty of nutrients on your plate.

 Increasing fiber intake can be beneficial for adults.
 Eating plenty of fiber can help move food efficiently through your digestive system and can reduce the risk of diseases, including colon cancer.
 Some people choose to take a fiber supplement, while others eat plenty of fiber-rich fruits and vegetable, which also have other beneficial nutrients.

-At any age, it is important to consume a variety of foods from all food groups to ensure that you are getting enough nutrients and to make sure that you are taking part in physical activity to keep your muscles and bones healthy and strong.
+At any age, it’s important to consume a variety of foods from all food groups to ensure you’re getting enough nutrients and to make sure you’re taking part in physical activity to keep your muscles and bones healthy and strong.

 For more information about Health Department services, check out our website at http://www.gethealthycarsoncity.org, or visit us on Facebook at Carson City Health and Human Services.